seankhu99/Project3/README.md

-# Project3
+# Project2
- Repository for Project 3, demostration of javascript
+ Repository for Project2, for adding CSS